barjin/wbr/docs/wbr-interpret/waw_definition.md

 	- Even though it is possible to write the whole workflow using one `script` field, we do not endorse this.
 The WAW format should allow the developers to write comprehensible, easy-to-maintain workflow definitions.
 - `enqueueLinks` *(new in 0.4.0)*
 	- Accepts `selector` parameter.
 Reads elements targetted by the specified selector ([Playwright selectors](https://playwright.dev/docs/selectors)) and stores their links in a queue.
-	- Those pages are then processed using the same workflow as the initial page (in parallel, if the `maxConcurrency` interpreter parameter is greater than 1).
+	- Those pages are then processed using the same workflow as the initial page (in parallel if the `maxConcurrency` interpreter parameter is greater than 1).

 ___